perfino Help

 Naming VMs

-If you monitor multiple VMs, you have to give them names in order to be able to identify them in the perfino UI.
+If you monitor multiple VMs, you have to give them names to be able to identify them in the perfino UI.
 To assign a VM name, pass the name option to the -javaagent VM parameter:

 -javaagent:[path to perfino.jar]=server=[IP/host],name=[VM name]